zizmorcore/zizmor/docs/audits.md

 ### Remediation

-The most common forms of template injection are in `run:` and similar code-exeuction blocks.
+The most common forms of template injection are in `run:` and similar code-execution blocks.
 In these cases, an inline template expansion can typically be replaced by an environment variable whose value comes from the expanded template.